What Are the Treatments for Diaper Rash?

 - If you wash your own cloth diapers, change your detergent.
 Choose a mild, hypoallergenic detergent.
 Or add a half-cup of vinegar to the rinse cycle.

-- The rash gets worse or doesn't respond to treatment in 2 or 3 days.
+- The rash gets worse or doesn't respond to treatment in 2-3 days

 - You see yellow, fluid-filled bumps (pustules) and honey-colored crusty areas.
 This might be a bacterial infection that requires antibiotics.